 California has always been an outlier among the states that offer some type of personal loan.
-On one hand California is a progressive state when it comes to different types of loans offered.
-You can currently take out a short term payday loan of up to $255.
+On one hand, California is a progressive state when it comes to different types of loans offered.
+You can currently take out a short-term payday loan of up to $255.
 As you would expect, interest rates are high with a cash advance like this.
-Most people who take out this type of loan would be best served to payoff the loan early to avoid the high APR that accumulates as each day goes by.
+Most people who take out this type of loan would be best served to pay off the loan early to avoid the high APR that accumulates as each day goes by.
 California is a unique state as most lenders refuse to provide online loans for amounts between $255 and $2500.
-Reason being, the state has regulations in place which limit the amount of interest for loans between this amount.
+The reason being, the state has regulations in place which limit the amount of interest for loans between this amount.
 Most companies that offer car title loans have finance charges well above this limit.
-As of 2020, they won’t offer loans between this amount as they’re not profitable.
-With that, we see a few firms who provide online loans(both installment loans and car title advances) between these amounts.
-They are required by the Department of Business Oversight to keep finance charges under 36%.
+Once these new restrictions were put into law they no longer offer loans between this amount as they’re not profitable.
+With that, we see a few firms who provide online loans(both installment loans and advances with online title loans) between these amounts.
+They are now required by the Department of Business Oversight to keep finance charges under 36% for online title loans.

 As is the case in most states, title loan lenders write the bulk of their loans for amounts over $2500.
-The same as true in California for the obvious reason above.
+The same is true in California as there are laws that kick in for both car title and payday loan amounts of $255 to $2500.
 We don’t know the exact numbers and data, but most companies focus a large amount of underwriting within this amount.
-Consider other factors that come with most secured loans, like the amount of paperwork and documents required by the underwriting department.
+Consider other factors that come with secured loans, like the amount of paperwork and documents required by the underwriting department.
 When you see that companies make more money for the higher loan amounts, you can understand why they go for $2,500 and above.
-Another provision is amounts over 10k.
-In most cases these dollar amounts aren’t regulated, that includes installment loans and of course car title loans.
+Another provision involves loan amounts over 10k.
+In most cases, these dollar amounts aren’t regulated, which includes installment loans and of course car title loans.
 But we don’t know what’s going to occur over the next few years.

 Stay tuned to what’s happening with car title loan regulations in California

-It will be interesting to see what happens to providers of car title loans and other financial institutions over the next few months.
+It will be interesting to see what happens to title loan companies over the next few months.
 Not just in a few select states on West Coast but all across the country.
 We’ve heard new laws being discussed in Arizona and Ohio which would further limit the amount of money someone can borrow.
 As we’ve seen with the political climate in other industries, we can expect a further move to the left in CA and an increase in regulations.
-The problem we foresee if this bill becomes law is a complete lack of lending options for applicants with limited choices.
-Most reputable companies that provide title loans online in California have already come out and said they would cease to provide funds with a rate cap in place.
-They claim it would be a financial disaster and would no longer finance loans.
-In their place we would likely see unlicensed companies that aren’t regulated by the DBO.
-Online offshore lenders who fund car title loans would not be subject to State regulators.
+The problem we see now with this bill is a complete lack of lending options for applicants with limited choices.
+Most reputable companies claim it would be a financial disaster and would no longer finance online title loans.
+In their place, we would likely see unlicensed companies that aren’t regulated by the DBO.
+Online offshore lenders who fund car title loans would not be subject to state regulators.
 This includes tribal companies who claim to have sovereign rights and would not be subject to an individual state’s lending requirements.
 It will be interesting to see what happens in this type of financing scenario.
-We expect to have a better understanding of the situation withing a few months, stay tuned!
+We expect to have a better understanding of the situation within a few months, stay tuned!